StianHanssen/CNN-Fixations-PyTorch/README.md

 # CNN-Fixations-PyTorch

 An impementation of CNN Fixations for PyTorch based on the paper [CNN Fixations: An Unraveling Approach to Visualize the Discriminative Image Regions](https://ieeexplore.ieee.org/document/8537979 "IEEE: CNN Fixations").
+A generic method that requires no architectural changes, additional training, or gradient computation, and computes the important image locations (CNN fixations) on most CNN architectures.

 ![CNN Fixations for image of 0](images/0.png)
 ![CNN Fixations for image of 9](images/9.png)